sebaxj/pi-musical-keyboard/README.md

 TODO:

-1) Figure out how to play different notes using the audio jack on the Pi
+1) Figure out how to play different notes using the audio jack on the Pi.
+DONE (try out play.c in src/apps with the different phases).
 2) Adjust keyboard module to correlate scancode to specific note to be played
 3) Create graphical interface of a 1-octave piano
 4) We should set a function which does that the conversion for a given frequency :